nshkrdotcom/EADS/README.md

 Reach out if you're as excited about autonomous software evolution as we are!

+# Discussion

+** Use a multi agent framework

+*** Use each agent to comprehend part of it

+*** define policy for each Agent, keep track of entire state of the System

+*** use an observer LLM to keep track of variables

+*** smartest model should be observing

+*** andrej karpethi talks about this

+*** LEARN HOW DOES A MODEL INFER WITH THAT LIBRARY - how can i run an LLM without any exter

+*** experiment with microsoft phi 2 - ecosystems

+*** cosine similarity search, set up the vector store

+*** vector: check out "timescale vector"

+*** build an embedding service for myself

 ---

 *Inspired by the boundless potential of artificial intelligence and the art of software craftsmanship.*